 One of the most dangerous voter suppression tactics is the imposition of a “voter ID” requirement, which adds an extra, unnecessary, and often onerous step to the voting process.
 Often, this is combined with steps to make getting an ID more difficult for minorities or the poor.
 One way to fight this is at the policy level, exposing voter ID laws for what they are, or at the electoral level, voting out the politicians who support them, but it’s equally important to simply help those voters who currently find themselves subject to such laws.
 That’s what this group does: help voters get their IDs, not just for voting but for the many other aspects of modern life that require them.

 Postcards To Voters and Vote Forward take a different approach: they allow you to personally send postal mail to potential Democratic voters in key campaigns urging them to get out and vote.
 They both claim that followup analysis shows this can be highly effective.
 Interestingly, Postcards To Voters deliberately sends their postcards well before an election, while Vote Forward sends their letters within a week of an election.
 Each group believes its approach — postcards early vs. letters late — is the best, and you can read their arguments and decide for yourself.
 (Or participate in both efforts without any danger of overlap!)
-Full disclosure: I don’t actually participate in the postcard and letter writing efforts of either group, but I do contribute monthly to each group, as I do to every other group on this list.
+Note: some of the groups above also organize letter writing campaigns.

 And that’s my list, so far.
 Again, if you have any suggestions of your own, please send them to me or share them in the comments.
 And please: consider supporting one or more of these groups, either as a volunteer or with a monthly donation.